 Exercising the light skin dog

 You can start by moving slowly so that he can keep up.
 Then, step by step picks up the pace as he becomes accustomed to the harness.
-Thanks to this, he will become more accustomed to the idea of attachment.
-You might also start with quick strolls.
+Thanks to this, he will become more accustomed to the idea of attachment, and you might also start with quick strolls.
 Start taking your dog on longer walks as soon as he becomes accustomed to them.
 You may start exercising your dog if you are happy with his progress and it is not too hot for him to roam about.

 Feeding habits